-New for 2012 is the availability of outreach materials in support of the Stone Fruit Commodity Survey.
+Outreach materials in support of the Stone Fruit Commodity Survey supported through Farm Bill funding are available..
 A large meeting display is available for use by the CAPS community for state, society, and/or grower meetings.
 A themed brochure and pest information sheets also are available.
 For those giving a slide presentation, a PowerPoint presentation is available to customize as needed.
 Hard copies of the brochure and pest information sheets, as well as the display, can be requested by contacting John Bowers at john.bowers@aphis.usda.gov.
 The brochure, pest information sheets, as well as the PowerPoint presentation also can be downloaded for local printing from the CAPS Resource & Collaboration site at http://caps.ceris.purdue.edu/stonefruit/.